skalekarr/auto1/README.md

 ## Tech-stack used
-react - UI library
+react - UI library <br>
-react-redux - for persisted UI state redux-saga - for asynchronicity jest - tests
+react-redux - for persisted UI state <br>
+redux-saga - for asynchronicity <br>
+jest - tests <br>

 ## Available Functionalities
-filter color - filter available car list with color filter manufacturer - filter available car list with manufacturer sort - sort available car list with asc/desc with mileage pagination - load items page wise favourties - add/remove item from localStorage
+filter color - filter available car list with color <br>
+filter manufacturer - filter available car list with manufacturer <br>
+sort - sort available car list with asc/desc with mileage <br>
+pagination - load items page wise <br>
+favourties - add/remove item from localStorage <br>

 ## Notes
-filter color/manufacturer - will reset the pagination to the first page sort - will not reset the pagination to the first page.
-This can be achieved by sending the starting pageNumber
+filter color/manufacturer - will reset the pagination to the first page <br>
+sort - will not reset the pagination to the first page.
+This can be achieved by sending the starting pageNumber <br>